 Q2 Why is statistics important?

-"The importance of statistics in medical research is growing.
-Medical practice is more and more evidence-based, which often means that more quantitative studies need to be done to assess the effectiveness of therapies.
-Modern technology allows more and more complex measurements to be gathered for patients, for example using DNA sequencing or fMRI.
-Research questions scientists ask, for example in the area of personalized medicine, are increasingly sophisticated.
+"The importance of statistics and statistical thinking in medical research continues to grow.
+Innovation and personalization of medical practice is increasingly data driven.
+Innovations need to find their way to application faster, without compromising the strength of evidence.
+This requires smart research designs and advanced statistical analyses to assess the effectiveness of therapies.
+Modern technology allows more and more complex measurements to be gathered for patients, for example using DNA sequencing, fMRI, or continuous monitoring through health-related apps.
+Research questions, for example in the area of personalized medicine, are increasingly sophisticated.
 Scientific journals and regulators also set progressively higher standards for the quality of data analysis.
-All these developments together make sure that statisticians have a role to play in almost every branch of medical research."
+Taken all together it is clear that statisticians have a key role to play in almost every branch of medical research as well continuously need to educate researchers in this field."

 Q3 Can you tell us a bit about your methods?

-"In our statistical research we develop novel methods to solve data analysis problems we encounter or foresee.
-Such methods are always motivated by practical needs of researchers, but also of sufficient theoretical generality to be valuable for other, related application area.
+"In our statistical research we develop novel approaches to design studies (such as sequential or adaptive designs; or designs that use prior information effectively) and methods to solve data analysis problems we encounter or foresee, given new research questions and types of data.
+Such methods are typically motivated by practical needs of researchers, but also of sufficient theoretical generality to be valuable for other, related application areas.
 The methods we have developed are frequently applied in many fields within medicine and elsewhere.
-The research of the Biostatistics group is concentrated on methods for (multiple) hypothesis testing, prognostic modelling, missing data, random effects models and meta-analysis."
+The research of the Biostatistics group is concentrated on methods for new trial designs and personalized healthcare."

 Q4 Who do you cooperate with?

-"Close cooperation with other researchers is key to the success of our efforts, which always take place in a strongly multidisciplinary environment, and we collaborate with investigators from all over Radboudumc.
+"Close cooperation with other research groups is key to the success of our efforts, which always takes place in a strongly multidisciplinary environment, and we collaborate with investigators from all over Radboudumc.
 On the one hand our mathematical and statistical expertise is essential to solve problems in medical research.
-On the other hand, our own methodological research benefits greatly from our efforts in applying statistics in medicine, because it keeps us focused on solving statistical problems applied researchers face in practice.
+On the other hand, our own methodological research benefits greatly from our efforts in applying statistics in medicine, because it keeps us focused on solving statistical problems that applied researchers face in practice.
+In addition, we have a strong national and international collaborative network with medical statistics groups.”

 Q5 What is statistics about?

-"Statistics is about quantifying exactly how uncertain we are.
+"Statistics is at the heart of the scientific method.
+It provides the language and the methods to design, analyse and interpret quantitative research, and allows us to quantify how uncertain we are of conclusions.
 It is about drawing the line between what we can confidently conclude from an experiment, and what we have to remain unsure about.
-As such, it forms the core of the scientific method for many disciplines.
 Improving the quality of statistical methods means improving the quality of science."